Home of Harston and Haslingfield Folk Dance Club Making dancing fun

 David B and Daphne - Additional signatories to the club building society account.

-Bob and Angela - Open the hall in Harston.
+Bob and Angela - Open the hall and organise refreshments in Harston.

 Paul - Organises which caller will do which evening.